A G90 code sets the CNC to absolute positioning mode.

 Safety lines are a chunk of code that is used to ensure that the machine is in the correct modes before executing a section of the CNC program.

-They are used at the start of new sections of code such as when changing tools.
+They are used at the start of new sections of code such as when changing tools or starting a new machining operation.

 Why using a G90 code is important